SVF-tools/WebSVF/src/codemap_extension/README.md

 -   Clone the repository
 -   Run `cd codemap_extension`
 -   Run `yarn`
--   Run `yarn go` initially
+-   Run `yarn go`

-For the _render-webpanel_ project code,
-Find `./web-part` And All `./src/webpanel.ts` folder.

-In fact, it uses the express server to virtualize a front-end rendering thread.

-You can use VS Code to launch and debug the extension.
+-   Run `vsce package`

+It will create vsix file, then install by vscode ide.

+Open a project first and open a long lines file.

 Trying to click on the button at the bottom left.